kgateway-dev/community/CONTRIBUTING.md

 - Big bug fixes
 - New features

 For significant changes to the codebase, it’s important to settle on a design before starting on the implementation.
-Reaching out to us early will help minimize the amount of possible wasted effort and will ensure that major improvements are given enough attention.
+[Reaching out to us in CNCF slack](https://cloud-native.slack.com/archives/C080D3PJMS4) early will help minimize the amount of possible wasted effort and will ensure that major improvements are given enough attention.

 <!---
 TODO: Document correct methods for reaching out